 PS.
 If you really had your heart set on another software package – then it’s possible you could still use it.
 Depending on what kind of Mac you have, you may be able to dual-boot Windows.

-This creates a separate operating system installation on your machine – you will essentially now have two desktops (one for windows and one for Macs).
+This creates a separate operating system installation on your machine – you will essentially now have two desktops (one for Windows and one for Mac OS).